-NPS is mostly used a lot of tech mid-size to larger companies as part of there customer feedback metrics.
+NPS is mostly used within a lot of mid-size to larger (tech) companies as part of their customer feedback metrics.
 In most cases, NPS is implemented and monitored by the product department.
-NPS is a great tool but it’s important to avoid some pitfalls (especially with your stakeholders).
+NPS is a great tool although it’s important to avoid some pitfalls.

 In this article I’m going to give you 5 mistakes product managers make so you can avoid them (5 minute read).
 Say goodbye to these expensive mistakes!

 For those unfamiliar with the term.
 NPS stands for Net Promotor Score.
 It’s a well-known industry method use in a lot of companies to measure how well you’re doing with your current customers.

 - Promoters: customers who scores 9 or 10.
 These customers are loyal to your product/brand and would recommend it to others.